Unveiling the Power of Internationalization and Localization in Flutter

 Fig 3.
 Crafting Localization Resources

 The final step is the implementation of internationalization in the app.
 Flutter offers a suite of internationalization widgets, such as “Localizations” and “LocalizationsDelegate”, which streamline the retrieval of translations based on the user’s chosen language.
 Developers can envelop their app’s widgets with these elements, ensuring the display of the correct translations.
-Flutter further enhances this process by providing features like pluralization and date/time formatting to accurately handle language-specific rules and formats.
+Flutter further enhances this process by providing features like pluralization and date/time formatting to accurately handle language-specific rules and formats of app localization flutter.

 Fig 4.
 Implementing Internationalization in the App